 Establishing who is at fault is very important because it’ll ultimately determine whether you can claim compensation for your injuries.
 The best way to determine fault is by gathering evidence from the scene of the accident, including photos, witness statements, and any police reports.

-A motorcycle accident lawyer can help you file and negotiate an insurance claim
+A motorcycle accident lawyer can help you file and negotiate an

 An accident lawyer will help you gather testimonials from witnesses